Rokasl/CS408_project/report/source/17_appendix_2.md

 jsWrite (jsSetup "example_program" (compile xpr))
 ```

 This will generate "generated.js" file in *simple_implementation/dist" directory.
-Now user has to
+Now you have to
 recompile the abstract machine for it to include newly generated file.
-The user can do this by executing
+You can do that by executing
 *webpack* command in the *simple_implementation* folder.
 Finally, "output.js" will be generated in
-*simple_implementation/dist" directory, which user can include in your their project to see results
+*simple_implementation/dist" directory, which you can include in your project in order to see the
-of the compilation.
+results of the compilation.

 ### Tests {.unnumbered}